slab/quill/docs/api/events.md

 ### Selection Change

 Emitted when a user or API causes the selection to change, with a range representing the selection boundaries.
 A null range indicates selection loss (usually caused by loss of focus from the editor).
 You can also use this event as a focus change event by just checking if the emitted range is null or not.

+APIs causing the selection to change may also be called with a `"silent"` source, in which case `selection-change` will not be emitted.
+This is useful if `selection-change` is a side effect.
+For example, typing causes the selection to change but would be very noisy to also emit a `selection-change` event on every character.

 **Callback Parameters**